 Two resources, available on a separate site, can help your EMS agencies and fire-rescue services address gaps in pediatric readiness:

-You may want to print a copy of the assessment (English version or Spanish version) and review it with your agency administrator and/or pediatric emergency care coordinator (PECC)/pediatric champion to become familiar with the questions.
-You will then need to return here to complete the assessment online.
-Once the assessment is completed, a gap report will automatically open, outlining the pediatric readiness strengths of your agency/fire-rescue service and areas for quality improvement.
+While the PPRP Assessment has closed, you may want to print a copy of the assessment (English version or Spanish version) and review it with your agency administrator and/or pediatric emergency care coordinator (PECC)/pediatric champion to become familiar with the questions for the future open assessment period for the PPRP.

 For questions on the PPRP assessment, contact EMSpedsReadySupport@hsc.utah.edu.